Mayuri-Chan/pyrofork/docs/source/topics/use-filters.rst

 Let's start right away with a simple example:

--   This example will show you how to **only** handle messages containing a :class:`~pyrogram.types.Sticker` object and ignore any other message.
+-   This example will show you how to **only** handle messages containing a :class:`~pyrofork.types.Sticker` object and ignore any other message.
 Filters are passed as the first argument of the decorator:

     .. code-block:: python

-        from pyrogram import filters
+        from pyrofork import filters

         @app.on_message(filters.sticker)